-Carry On Screaming! is a British film from the Carry On series, making it as the twelfth movie made.
-It featured regulars Joan Sims, Kenneth Williams, Peter Butterworth, Jim Dale, Charles Hawtrey, Fenella Fielding and Angela Douglas.
-Harry H. Corbett from Steptoe and Son makes his only appearance in the Carry On movies, joining the series' take on Hammer Horror.
+Carry On Screaming! is a 1966 film from the Carry On series, making it the twelfth movie made.
+It starred Harry H. Corbett, Kenneth Williams, Jim Dale, Charles Hawtrey, Fenella Fielding, Joan Sims, and Angela Douglas in the series' take on Hammer Horror.

-The movie is set in Edwardian times, telling the story of a young woman named Doris (Douglas) who was abducted by a strange creature from her lover Albert Potter (Dale).
-Two detectives, DS Bung and DC Slobotham (Corbett and Butterworth), find the creature's finger, and conclude that it's the same case that they've been receiving numerous times.
-The three of them search for more clues and find a house, home to a strange butler, the attractive mistress Valeria (Fielding), and her electrical brother Dr. Orlando Watt (Williams), who scare them away.
+The movie is set in Edwardian times and begins in Hocombe Woods with Doris Mann (Douglas) being abducted by Odbodd (Tom Clegg), a horrible wolfman monster, from her lover Albert Potter (Dale).
+Two detectives, Detective Sergeant Sidney Bung (Corbett) and Detective Constable Slobotham (Peter Butterworth), have been tracking disappearances in the same area and find the creature's finger.
+The three of them search for more clues and find the Bide-a-Wee Rest Home, home to strange butler Sockett (Bernard Bresslaw), attractive mistress Valeria (Fielding), and her electrical brother Dr. Olando Watt (Williams), who scare them away.

-In fear of being discovered, the creepy siblings create a potion to turn one of the detectives into a hunched-over sniveling alter-ego, ordering him to steal a mannequin that looks suspiciously like Potter's lover, leading the detective to possibly link two-and-two together.
-His wife Emily (Sims) is convinced that he's having an affair after he wakes up and secretly plots vengeance with his colleague and Potter, and follows them, getting dragged into the plot in the process.
+The next day, the trio interview Dan Dann (Hawtrey), a lavatory attendant, but he is killed before he can reveal anything.
+In fear of being discovered, Valeria uses a potion to turn Sergeant Bung into a hunched-over sniveling alter-ego, ordering him to steal a mannequin that looks suspiciously like Doris, leading Sergeant Bung to link two-and-two together.
+His wife Emily (Sims) is convinced that he's having an affair, so she secretly follows along, getting dragged into the plot in the process as Hilarity Ensues.

 - All Men Are Perverts: